softwaredoug/managed-stats/README.md

 ## The stats csv format

-The CSV for the field stats.
+The CSV for the field stats, listing the field name, a term, its docFreq, totalTermFreq

 ```
 # Contains a header with global term stats